-Percentage of Total Bonus
+Performance Measure Percentage of Total Incentive Compensation Opportunity 2013

-Bonus Component 2010 2011

-Net Income 60% 35%
+Net Income 35%

-Revenue 20% 25%
+Revenue 25%

-Key Non-Financial Performance Objectives Component 20% 0%

-Company-Wide Quality Focused Outcomes 0% 40%
+Company-Wide Quality Focused Outcomes 40%

-At the beginning of 2011, the Compensation Committee set target goals for each of the above performance measures.
-In general the Compensation Committee sets the net income and revenue performance targets that are above the performance targets publicly announced for the Company to align with the Compensation Committee's philosophy that a performance-based annual bonus should incent our named executive officers to attain better than average performance.
+At the beginning of 2013, the Compensation Committee set target goals for each of the above performance measures.
+In general, the Compensation Committee sets the net income and revenue performance targets above the performance targets publicly announced for the Company.
+This is consistent with the Compensation Committee's philosophy that performance-based annual compensation awards should incent our named executive officers to attain better than average performance.